docentYT/osm_easy_api/README.md

 # Tests

 You will need to install `test-requirements.txt`.
-To test API module you will need `.env` file with `login` and `password` field.
 You can use tox.
 To run tests manually use `python -m unittest discover` or `run_tests_<module>.bat`.